Hotels near SAM Lena Park

 Which hotels near SAM Lena Park are good for team or group travel?

 Several hotels near SAM Lena Park accommodate team and group travel.
-SpringHill Suites Tucson at the Bridges (1.83 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Days Inn by Wyndham Tucson Airport (2.06 mi) offers bus or oversized vehicle parking, complimentary breakfast, and on-site laundry.
-Comfort Inn & Suites near Kino Sports Complex (2.32 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+SpringHill Suites Tucson at the Bridges (1.83 mi, from $338/night), Days Inn by Wyndham Tucson Airport (2.06 mi, from $66/night), and Comfort Inn & Suites near Kino Sports Complex (2.32 mi, from $98/night) all offer complimentary breakfast and on-site laundry.
+SpringHill Suites Tucson at the Bridges also has meeting space.
+Days Inn by Wyndham Tucson Airport also has bus or oversized vehicle parking.
+Comfort Inn & Suites near Kino Sports Complex also has meeting space.

 Which hotels near SAM Lena Park offer free breakfast?

-Which hotels near SAM Lena Park have a pool?
+Which hotels near SAM Lena Park have an outdoor pool?

 Which hotels near SAM Lena Park offer free parking?